Bahia

-Bahia (/pt-BR/; /bəˈ(h)iə/ bə-(H)EE-ə) is one of the 26 states of Brazil, located in the Northeast Region of the country.
+Bahia (/bəˈ(h)iːə/, bə-(H)EE-ə; /pt-BR/) is one of the 26 states of Brazil, located in the Northeast Region of the country.
 It is the fourth-largest Brazilian state by population (after São Paulo, Minas Gerais, and Rio de Janeiro) and the 5th-largest by area.
 Bahia's capital is the city of Salvador (formerly known as "Cidade do São Salvador da Bahia de Todos os Santos", literally "City of the Holy Savior of the Bay of All the Saints"), on a spit of land separating the Bay of All Saints from the Atlantic.
 Once a stronghold of supporters of direct rule of Brazil by the Portuguese monarchy, and dominated by agricultural, slaving, and ranching interests, Bahia is now a predominantly working-class industrial and agricultural state.
 The state is home to 7% of the Brazilian population and produces 4.2% of the country's GDP.
 It is divided into 417 municipalities.
-The state has a strong tourism power in several regions of its territory beyond the Salvador, Morro de São Paulo, Porto Seguro, Ilhéus, Alto Cariri National Park, Itacaré, Juazeiro with São Francisco River, Lençóis-Chapada Diamantina, Bom Jesus da Lapa, São Desidério etc.

 Geography

+Tree-cover loss year in Bahia, 2001-2024, from the Global Forest Change dataset.

 Bahia is bordered on the east by the Atlantic Ocean.
 The Bay of All Saints is the largest bay on the Brazilian coast.
 Under the Brazilian Empire, it was bounded on the north by the Rio Real and by the Jequitinhonha on the south, but Bahia now comprises an irregular shape bound by other states of Brazil, some of which were formed from it.
 In the north, it is now bordered (from east to west) by Sergipe, Alagoas, Pernambuco and Piauí.
 In the northwest, it is bordered by Tocantins.
 In the southwest, it borders Goiás, and in the south it is bordered (from east to west) by Espírito Santo and Minas Gerais.

 The state is crossed from west to east by many rivers, but the most important is the São Francisco, which starts in Minas Gerais and runs through western Bahia before emptying into the Atlantic between Sergipe and Alagoas.
 Formerly plied by paddlewheel steamers, the river is only navigable to small modern craft but is still vital to the arid west since it continuously supplies water during seasons.
 The Sobradinho Dam created one of the largest reservoirs in the world; other major hydroelectric projects along its length include the Paulo Afonso Hydroelectric Complex and the Itaparica or Luiz Gonzaga Dam.